reimbursery/ruby-based-microservice/README.md

-This is out Docker base image for Ruby-powered microservices.
+This is our Docker base image for Ruby-powered microservices.

 It assumes the following things about your Ruby application: